deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 - The design facilitates a relayer mechanism where an incentivized third party would submit the transaction to the target chain, but it does not specify how such a mechanism would be implemented.

-- Designing an incentivization scheme to compel guardians to run a public API.
-We assume an effective incentive is provided for guardian nodes to run high-quality API endpoints.
+- Designing an incentivization scheme to compel phylaxs to run a public API.
+We assume an effective incentive is provided for phylax nodes to run high-quality API endpoints.

 - Discovery of public API endpoints by clients.
 We assume that a well-known set of load balanced API frontends will be documented and hardcoded by client applications.